OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/tfs-prerequisites-service-configuration.md

 In case the machine on which <code class="expression">space.vars.SITENAME</code> installed is behind the proxy (network proxy), then perform the steps mentioned in the [Proxy settings](../../manage/administrator/proxy-setting.md) section.

 It is also required to configure the proxy settings for <code class="expression">space.vars.SITENAME</code> Service, refer to [Proxy settings](../../connectors/azure-devops.md#proxy-settings-for-the-service) in appendix section for the <code class="expression">space.vars.SITENAME</code> Service to learn the configuration steps.
-{% endif %}